 The most popular forms sought out by athletes include proteins, BCAAs, arginine, Beta-alanine, or even natural solutions including beetroot and antioxidants.
 Many supplement brands look to branded ingredients to make their formula stand out such as Senactiv®, which are specifically formulated to lower that muscle inflammation and replenish glycogen stores.
 All have the same goal to increase recovery time and get the most benefit out of a workout as possible while keeping the body healthy and functioning at its top level of performance.

 The pre-workout market is arguably the most popular category in all of sports nutrition.
 Pre-workout products, whether it be a powder, capsule, or shot, are an essential aspect to many workout routines.

-Many pre-workout supplements contain specialized ingredients, geared toward increasing athletic performance, endurance, muscle building, weight loss and much more depending on the formulation.
-The most common ingredients used in the pre-workout category is citrulline, amino acids, beta-alanine, and caffeine.
+Many pre-workout supplements contain specialized ingredients, geared toward increasing athletic performance, endurance, muscle building, weight loss, and much more depending on the formulation.
+The most common ingredients used in the pre-workout category are citrulline, amino acids, beta-alanine, and caffeine.

 These two categories are just examples of the industry moving in the right direction, creating a much higher quality product for their consumer base.
 As the pre-workout sector continues to grow, so will the quality of the products being released to the marketplace.

 The function of amino acids in the human body is extensive.
 Amino acids are an essential aspect of any sports nutrition regimen as they serve a variety of purposes within the body.
 Many people know that amino acids are the “building blocks to protein” and while an important role, that is not their only function.

 Amino acids make up a large portion of our cells, muscles, and tissues.
 They play a key role in both transporting and storing the nutrients inside the body as well as providing the structure needed for our cells to function.